Boston University Majors

 What Majors Is Boston University Known For?

-With all the majors at Boston University, there are some that stick out from the crowd and are among some of the best college majors in the nation.
+Of all the majors at Boston University, there are some that stick out from the crowd and are among some of the best college majors in the nation.
 In fact, some Boston University enrollment numbers include students who choose BU specifically for these Boston University majors.

 According to data published by GradReports, there are four BU majors in particular that are included on college major lists among the best college majors in the nation.